arangodb/kube-arangodb/docs/custom_resource.md

 If you specify a name of a `Secret` that does not exist, a random token is created and stored in a `Secret` with given name.

+Changing a JWT token results in stopping the entire cluster and restarting it.

 ### `spec.ssl.keySecretName: string`